 Authorities have seized 260 pounds of marijuana and arrested a driver in eastern Nebraska’s York County.

 The York News-Times reports that the pot’s estimated street value is $1 million and was found Monday afternoon after a routine traffic stop along Interstate 80, 2 miles west of York.
-Paguer Aguiar, 44, of Florida, was arrested and charged with possession of marijuana with intent to deliver.
+A 44-year old Florida resident was arrested and charged with possession of marijuana with intent to deliver.

 Sheriff’s Lt.
 Paul Vrbka says a deputy reported smelling the strong odor of marijuana coming from the vehicle, so he searched it.
 Vrbka says the pot was found in eight duffel bags.
 After the busts, a Nebraska State Patrol account tweeted, “Someone’s 420 is gunna be ruined.